-This project has been determined to have No Effect on listed species.
+This project will have No Effect on listed species because there are no listed species or designated critical habitats in the action area.
 An official species list was provided by the Pacific Islands Fish and Wildlife Office, and it determined that are no critical habitats within the project area.
 However, the hoary bat, several bird species, and two plants listed do not have a critical habitat designation.
-The developer will comply with the guidelines provided by the US Fish and Wildlife Service to avoid and minimize any potential impacts.
+A biological survey was conducted to ensure no endangered plants are present on the property.
+The developer will comply with the guidelines provided by the US Fish and Wildlife Service to avoid and minimize any potential impacts on the flora without a critical habitat.
 This project is in compliance with the Endangered Species Act without mitigation.